-The Cheltenham International Film Festival has become one of the first international film festivals in the UK to go online.
+The Cheltenham International Film Festival was one of the first international film festivals in the UK to go online.

-Rubika Shah will close the Festival on 14th June with a Q&A following the screening of her film, White Riot, which traces the roots of 1976 rock movement, Rock Against Racism.
+Rubika Shah closed the Festival on 14th June with a Q&A following the screening of her film, White Riot, which traces the roots of 1976 rock movement, Rock Against Racism.

-The Festival plans to screen up to 35 films from over 20 counties, most of which have not been seen in the UK and are not available on any other streaming platform.
-The online festival will be marked by a series of Q&A sessions with the directors of films included in the programme, among them, the Inbetweener’s actor, Simon Bird (tbc), director of his debut film, The Days of Bagnold Summer.
+The Festival plans screened over 30 films from over 20 counties, most of which had not been seen in the UK and were not available on any other streaming platform.
+The online festival was marked by a series of Q&A sessions with the directors of films included in the programme, among them, the Inbetweener’s actor, Simon Bird, director of his debut film, The Days of Bagnold Summer.

 The Festival included features and shorts – narrative and documentary – with the emphasis on emerging filmmakers who are beginning to attract notice having had their films screened in some of the leading film festivals from Sundance to Berlin, from Glasgow to Dublin.